Cray-HPE/docs-csm/066-CEPH-CSI.md

 Verify that the ceph-csi requirements are in place

 1. Verify all post ceph install tasks have run
-2. Log into any storage node.
+2. Log into any storage node to perform the following checks, except as noted.
-3. Check /etc/cray/ceph for completed task files
+3. **This check can only be done on storage node s001** Check /etc/cray/ceph for completed task files.
     ```bash
     ncn-s001# ls /etc/cray/ceph/
     ceph_k8s_initialized  csi_initialized  installed  kubernetes_nodes.txt  tuned